meytalba/weather/README.md

 Weather Info App 🌦️
-A simple web application that fetches real-time weather information for any city using the WeatherAPI and displays it using Streamlit.
+A simple web application that fetches real-time weather information for any city using the "WeatherAPI" and displays it using Streamlit.

 Features: